PEDS - Information for Centers

 We will provide free testing at your center for common contaminants found in dust and water.
 We will provide recommendations so your center can continue supporting children’s health and development.

-Your center will also receive $100 for participating, and teachers will receive $10 per participating child for completing questionnaires.
+Your center will also receive $100 for participating!

 You can start the enrollment process now!